Overview (latest)

 When resources representation is serialized as JSON, the request payload as well as the result SHOULD be valid against published JSON-Schemas.

-Note: The JSON-Schema project is under development.
+NOTE: The JSON-Schema project is under development.

 Attribute names must be lowercase snake_case names as specified in the equivalent RM type.
 For example: